-RPA tools can also be used to perform mandatory risk assessments.
+As with robotic process automation in insurance, RPA tools can also be used to perform mandatory risk assessments.
 This is usually done by analysts, who need to access a wide array of external sources, including federal bodies, government websites, news outlets, and internal databases to collect all the relevant information about a particular person or an organization.
 A conventional bot can automatically access all these sources and input this information into the bank’s internal system.
 Most importantly, this ensures that an audit trail is maintained, which is a critical requirement for KYC due diligence.

 For an average customer, accessing loan services through their preferred channel as well as the loan processing speed are the most important factors in selecting the provider.

 Not only loan processing speed is a critical competitive differentiator, but it can also have a sufficient impact on the global economy.
 After the pandemic has turned the world upside down, banks around the world tried to soften the economic impact and keep businesses afloat by issuing an extraordinary amount of loans.
 Unsurprisingly, this caused banks to deal with an avalanche of applications, resulting in delays and interrupting the credit flow in the real economy.